psiepka/Bulding-Control-App/README.md

 # Building-Control-App
-With this app we can easy control and in faster way store raports and documentation.
+With this app we can easy control Building and in faster way store raports and documentation.